 If you plan to use the post office to mail your pre-written real estate letters, I have a suggestion: First, when you receive the link to your letters, download them immediately.
 Save them in a file with a name you’ll remember easily.
 Then go in immediately and add your contact information in the appropriate places, so they’re ready to go.

 If you’ve purchased more than one set of letters, create a folder called “Prospecting Letters” and save the individual files in that folder.
-Always, always make it easy for you to find them.
+Always, always make it easy to find them later.

 As soon as you have the name and address of a person you’d like to mail to, create all the envelopes, addressed and ready except for the stamp.
 In the spot where the stamp will go, pencil in the date when each letter should be mailed.